milgra/qubatron/README.md

 - update zeroed out and added ranges on the gpu

 Dynamic octree modifictaion / Point cloud animation :
-- update all points and their normals in a compute shader based on bones
+- update all points and their normals in a compute shader
 - calculate new octree paths in the compute shader
-- rebuild dynamic octree array from octree paths
+- rebuild dynamic octree array from octree paths on the CPU
 - upload dynamic octree to GPU

 ### How to build & run